 Coliva (2015, chapter 4; 2019b) presents an extension of her brand of hinge epistemology to the case of testimonial justification.
 This extension stems naturally from a reinterpretation of the classic dispute between reductionists and anti-reductionists with respect to testimonial justification.
 The interesting and novel aspect of that reinterpretation is that it brings to light the deep analogy between that classic dispute and the contemporary debate between so-called “liberals” and “conservatives” concerning the structure of perceptual justification, respectively championed by Pryor (2004) and Wright (2004).

-According to Coliva, global reductionists, such as Hume (1748/1975), local reductionists, like Elizabeth Fricker (1994), and contemporary global anti-reductionists, like Tyler Burge (1993), conceive of testimonial justification as depending on the justifiedness of either a general or a local hinge—that people are generally reliable informants, or that at least the testifier is.
+According to Coliva, global reductionists, such as Hume (1748/1975), local reductionists, like Elizabeth Fricker (1994), and contemporary global anti-reductionists, like Tyler Burge (1993), conceive of testimonial justification as depending on the justifiedness of either a general or a local hinge—that people are generally reliable (or trustworthy) informants, or that at least the testifier is.
 They then take a different stance concerning the kind of justification there might be for their preferred hinge.
 Reductionists take it to be a posteriori, whereas anti-reductionists consider it to be a priori.
 Either way, notice the analogy between all the above-mentioned positions regarding testimonial justification, on the one hand, and conservatives about perceptual justification, on the other.
 Conservatives about perceptual justification hold

+,

 where E is one’s current sensory experience with content that p, and H* is “There is an external world” (or other germane hinges), while different supporters of that view may have different accounts of the nature of the justification for H*.